ITU-BDSA23-GROUP15/Chirp/docs/report.md

 This will run a local instance of the program on your machine, at the address https://localhost:5273/.
 You can now access the program from your browser, by entering the address in the address bar.

 You should now expect to see the public timeline, stating at the top of the site, that you need to login to cheep, a login button should be available at the top right.
-You can browse different pages of the public timeline, aswell as click on users to acces their timelines to see only their cheeps.
+You can browse different pages of the public timeline, as well as click on users to access their timelines to see only their cheeps.
 The rest of the features on the site, will only become available after logging in, which is done using your github account.

 ## How to run test suite locally

 ### Unit and integration tests

-This project contains two test suites, as we have seperated our UI test, into a seperate test suite.
+This project contains two test suites, as we have separated our UI test, into a separate test suite.
 To run our unit/integration tests, make sure docker is running, open a terminal at the root of the project and run the command:

 ```
 dotnet test test/Chirp.Testing/